Home » Vegetarian » Grandma’s Green Bean Casserole

 Grandma’s Green Bean Casserole

-With crunchy onions, colorful green beans, and gooey cheese topped with breadcrumbs, Grandma’s Green Bean Casserole is a great recipe for first time casserole makers.
+With crunchy onions, colorful green beans, and gooey cheese topped with breadcrumbs, Grandma’s green bean casserole is a delicious twist on a classic side dish.

 scoop of casserole in a white dish with a red napkin

-Perfect for a weeknight dinner or a holiday side dish, this is the best green bean casserole to make if you want an original recipe that packs in the flavor (without the cream of mushroom soup).
+Perfect for a weeknight dinner or a holiday side dish, this is the best green bean casserole to make if you want an original recipe but with extra in the flavor (without adding cream of mushroom soup).

 Although there are a lot of similar recipes out there, this one is unique in that it’s fast to make and even if it’s the first time, second time, or twentieth time you’re making it, your family will never get sick of it!